 Intense On-Ice Training

-Approximately 14 hours of ice time starting on July 15 in the afternoon and ending July 20 in the afternoon.
+Approximately 14 hours of ice time starting on July 21 in the morning and ending July 25 in the afternoon.

 Skating: Skating is the basis of any good hockey player.
 Morning sessions will have a skating focus.
 Players will work on the following, both forward and backwards skating: edges, balance, transition skating, stride, stops and starts, crossovers, speed and agility and power.